-We asked the second hand furniture experts over at Move Loot to share some tips about creating a cohesive space with a variety of furniture styles.
+We asked the second-hand furniture experts to share some tips about creating a cohesive space with a variety of furniture styles.
 Feeling inspired to fill your home with previously used furniture?
-Shop their site here.

 Creating a space that feels like home can be a challenge, especially when you’re mixing and matching with family heirlooms, scrappy yard sale finds, and newer investment pieces.
 You want to avoid the hodge-podge look while keeping your space feeling warm.

 Here are a few tips to keep in mind when buying and mixing a variety of furniture styles.